NicKoehler/im-not-a-bot/README.rst

 *optional:*

-changing the text in the bot
+Changing the text in the bot.

 *example*: